RandomSearch18/a-level-project/docs/readme.md

 - IR: Yeah, that's when it's gonna be useful, is when you're in the countryside or something, and the signal's not so common, you might find it useful.
 - MR: Yeah.
 - IR: If you're doing a walk route, which might be across a big hill or something, you might like to have one that works offline.
 - MR: Yeah.
 Is there anything else you've thought of that you'd want to suggest or mention?
-- <!-- TODO continue :) -->
+Or any questions you have about the project?
+- IR: I don't know whether most mapping apps these days take into account people with colour blindness and suchlike.
+Was it red and green, or red and blue, that's commonly indistinguishable by people who are colour blind, whether that's something to bear in mind.
+- MR: So, when thinking about how the map's presented, or how it's highlighted.
+- IR: Yeah, the colour of the map.
+I mean, I'm not colour blind, so I can see things...
+I don't appreciate, necessarily, that a red route on a green background or something might not stick out very well.
+So you have that kind of colour blindness.
+- MR: Mhm, yep
+- IR: Apart from that, nothing else spring to mind.
+- MR: Okay, cool.
+Thank you very much.
+- IR: You're welcome.
+- MR: Hopefully you'll be able to find some use for the app.
+- IR: Yep.

 [Download the full recording (08:36, m4v, 0.8 MB)](./assets/interviews/ili/2024-10-06-ili-initial-interview.m4v)